TechLadies/bootcamp5-info/bootcamp_timeline.md

     - Go through Trello story board
     - Product lead to share about the deliverables and what MVP looks like
     - UI/UX Designers to share wireframes & design
+- Workshop 1: Git, GitHub and the GitHub flow, Database fundamentals
 - Setup (Repo & CI/CD)
     - Form up the 3 dev teams - 2x Front-End and 1x Backend team
     - Pick up the first tech task: